gallochris/evdev-byc/pages/college-football/spreads-and-totals.md

 ### Point Spreads and Totals

 Shows the point spreads and totals for any games between two FBS teams.
-Select a team to filter by only results only related to that team.
+Select a team to filter by only results related to that specific team.
 Excludes results for games against FCS teams.

+The table shows one row per team.

 <Dropdown data={teams} name=team value=team title="Select a team">
 <DropdownOption value=% valueLabel="All Teams"/>